davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 ## Summary of model results

+An assessment of model sensitivity presented in @sec:model_supplement includes biases that may influence the model results.
+The largest potential bias is a potential underestimation of true geothermal gradients due to lack of accounting for exhumation during the progression of the model.
+A correction for this bias would (1) push model results for the slab window scenario further out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; (2) push the stalled slab scenario (**B**) to the upper margin of the field; and (3) push the reheated mantle nappe (**C**) towards the centroid of the field.
+The direction of these adjustments is summarized in
+@fig:model_comparison.

 Our thermal modeling predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the shallow slab window (scenario **A**) than for either of the other modeled scenarios.
-Predicted geotherms for the slab window do not align with geothermal gradients suggested by by heat flow data in the Coast Ranges or with mantle lithosphere temperatures measured by xenolith thermobarometry [@fig:model_comparison].
+Predicted geotherms for the slab window are much higher than mantle lithosphere temperatures measured by xenolith thermobarometry or extrapolated from surface heat flows [@fig:model_comparison].
 We can thus reject a shallow slab-window source for the mantle lithosphere sampled by Crystal Knob.

-Both the stalled slab (scenario **B**) and Cretaceous mantle nappes reheated by a deep slab window (scenario **C**) suggest mantle lithosphere temperatures similar to those measured by xenolith thermobarometry and inferred from surface heat flows and seismic tomography.
-An assessment of model sensitivity presented in
+The stalled slab (scenario **B**) and Cretaceous mantle nappes reheated by a deep slab window (scenario **C**) suggest mantle lithosphere temperatures similar to those measured by xenolith thermobarometry and inferred from surface heat flows and seismic tomography.
+Both scenarios **B** and **C** are acceptable given the thermal modeling.
+However, the geotherm predicted for the stalled slab occupies the higher-temperature part of the acceptable field, and its viability could be impacted by potential erosion in the Coast Ranges, which would elevate geotherms for all scenarios [@fig:model_comparison].
-@sec:model_supplement includes biases that may influence the model results.
-Most pertinent is potential underestimation of true geothermal gradients due to lack of accounting for exhumation during lithospheric thermal equilibration.
-This would (1) push model results for the slab window scenario further out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; (2) push the stalled slab scenario (**B**) to the upper margin of the field; and (3) push the reheated mantle nappe (**C**) towards the centroid of the field.
-The direction of these potential model biases is summarized in
-@fig:model_comparison.